kingdan/Google-Cloud-Shell-Walkthrough/helloworld.md

 node index.js
 ```

-You should see both a score and magnitude provided for the sentence.
-You can change the sentence in the code file and try the API again, if you like.
+<walkthrough-spotlight-pointer spotlightId=devshell-web-preview-button>Open the web page</walkthrough-spotlight-pointer>

+You should see a "Hello World from Google" web page.

 ## Google Cloud Function deployment